- As low as $441/Night

 Make Your Next Vacation A Great Vacation!

 This is it the ideal vacation you've always fantasized about!
-Unwind in our beautiful penthouse suite which literally has the best ocean vistas in all SeaWatch Resort. # bedrooms and 2 full baths with 2 balconies.
-You will find everything you need for a anxiety-complimentary vacation, from a completely equipped kitchen, to a washer and dryer.
+Unwind in our elegant penthouse suite which literally has the best ocean vistas in all SeaWatch Resort. # bedrooms and 2 full baths with 2 balconies.
+You will find everything you need for a anxiety-complimentary vacation, from a entirely equipped kitchen, to a washer and dryer.

 WE want you to feel as if our SeaWatch Penthouse is YOUR very own vacation home.